pbsds/nmigen_dg/README.md

 	When condition $ ->
 		...

-I am thinking of creating a custom operator equal to `,->` but with a lower precedence.
+I am concidering creating a custom operator equal to `,->` but with a lower precedence.

 The `Switch` construct is made using the same idea as `When`, turning